punjshubhangi/ProjectWebAPI/README.md

-#Project to handle doctors appointments
+#Project- REST API to manage Doctors Appointments

 REST API project built on .NET 7 using C# and Docker.
 Data is kept in memory.